 - The weighted average number of outstanding common shares during the last three years were as follows 595,287,586 common shares for the year ended December 31, 2017, 595,756,470 common shares for the year ended December 31, 2018 and 596,437,577 common shares for the year ended December 31, 2019. - 2.
 In connection with the company's initial public offering, rights to receive an aggregate of 5,412,354 common shares were granted to certain employees represented by the Power Workers' Union and the Society of United Professionals pursuant to two share grant plans.
 At December 31, 2017 rights to receive an aggregate of 4,825,732 common shares remained outstanding.
-At December 31, 2018, rights to receive an aggregate of 4,826,732 common shares remained outstanding.
 At December 31, 2018, rights to receive an aggregate of 4,234,155 common shares remained outstanding.
 At December 31, 2019, rights to receive an aggregate of 3,674,377 common shares remained outstanding.
 For further details, see "Share Grant Plans for Certain Members of Power Workers' Union and the Society of United Professionals" starting on page 89. - 3.
 LTIP awards consisting of RSUs and PSUs granted in 2017 and outstanding at December 31, 2017 represent 463,210 common shares issuable (after giving effect to certain forfeitures) and the total LTIP awards outstanding at December 31, 2017 represent 823,410 common shares issuable (after giving effect to certain forfeitures), assuming all PSUs vest at 100% of their target and all RSUs vest in full.
-LTIP awards consisting of PSUs, RSUs, and stock options granted in 2018 represent 1,174,150 common shares issuable (after giving effect to certain forfeitures) and the total LTIP awards outstanding at December 31, 2017 represent 823,410 common shares issuable (after giving effect to certain forfeitures) and the total LTIP awards outstanding at December 31, 2018 represent 1,997,560 common shares issuable (after giving effect to certain forfeitures), assuming all PSUs vest at 100% of their target and all RSUs and stock options vest in full.
-No LTIP awards consisting of PSUs, RSUs, or, stock options were granted in 2019, and the total LTIP awards outstanding at December 31, 2019 represent 781,887 common shares issuable (after giving effects to certain forfeitures), assuming all PSUs vest at 100% of their target, and all RSUs vest in full.
-No LTIP awards consisting of PSUs, RSUs, or, stock options were granted in 2019, and the total LTIP awards outstanding at December 31, 2019 represent 781,887 common shares issuable (after giving effects to certain forfeitures), assuming all PSUs vest at 100% of their target, and all RSUs vest in full.
-The terms of the PSUs provide that depending on the achievement of certain performance measures, they may vest at 0 to 200% of their target. - 4.
+LTIP awards consisting of PSUs, RSUs, and stock options granted in 2018 represent 1,174,150 common shares issuable (after giving effect to certain forfeitures) and the total LTIP awards outstanding at December 31, 2017 represent 823,410 common forfeitures) and the total LTIP awards outstanding at December 31, 2018 represent 1,174,150 common shares issuable (after giving effect to certain forfeitures), assuming all PSUs vest at 100% of their target and all RSUs and stock options vest in full.
+No LTIP awards consisting of PSUs, RSUs, or, stock options were granted in 2019, and the total LTIP awards at stock options vest in full.
+No LTIP awards consisting of PSUs, RSUs, or, stock options were granted in 2019, and the total LTIP awards at 50, options vest in full.
+No LTIP awards consisting of PSUs, RSUs, provide that depending on the achievement of certain performance measures, they may vest at 0 to 200% of their target. - 4.
 The PSUs granted in 2017 vested on December 31, 2019 with the performance multiplier of 200% approved by the board following the February 12, 2020 board meeting.
 The PSUs were subsequently settled in shares.
 Incorporating the settled PSUs, assuming they settled on December 31, 2019, the pro-forma metrics for the table above would be as follows: 2.18% overhang, 0.74% dilution, and 0% burn rate.